valarnet/valarnet-blog/posts/20230215-bgp-tcp-session-initiation-control.md

   path-mtu-discovery  Use transport path MTU discovery
 ```

-For a simple topology with two routers R1 & R2, R1 can be configured to be active and R2 passive.
+For a simple topology with two routers R1 & R2, "**transport connection-mode**" can be configured to make R1 active and R2 passive.

 ```md
 R1